 From Apr 19 - Mar 20, 82 tonnes of food was saved from waste.
 Equivalent to £318,583 worth of food & 550 tonnes CO2 equivalent.
 From Apr 20 - Mar 21 it is estimated that SFH's impact will have increased.

-- Food safety has to be at the heart of dealing with surplus food.
-Educating volunteers & community groups in this, is vital.
+Food safety has to be at the heart of dealing with surplus food.
+Educating volunteers & community groups on this is vital.

 To access surplus food we are registered with platforms such as Fareshare GO & Neighbourly.
 Although we find having a personal relationship with supermarket managers & staff locally is beneficial to make the system run smoothly.

 Surplus food is by nature unpredictable.
 Any organisation dealing with it has to be flexible, fast thinking & have lots of outlets within the community to deal with BREAD MOUNTAIN!
 (Bakery items are never in shortage when dealing with surplus supermarket food).

 In terms of messaging, we explicitly state we are an environmental food waste initiative, not a food bank.
 Everyone is welcome to the food, to help us get it eaten.
 Although useful to stretch people's budgets, surplus food is unpredictable and therefore not the same as a rounded food parcel and the support that comes with it.
 We work closely with organisations that address food insecurity and signpost people to them.